pinnotes/pinnotes.github.io/content/notes/iit-madras/data-science-and-application/foundational-level/english-2/week 2/aq2.2.md

 False
 {{< border type="tip" title="Solution" >}}
+Based on the information in the sources, the statement "The verbs ‘take’, ‘sleep’, ‘bring’, and ‘work’ all take irregular past forms" is **False**.

+Here's why, drawing on the provided sources:

+*   The sources list 'take', 'sleep', and 'bring' as **irregular verbs** and show their past simple and past participle forms do not follow the regular '-ed' pattern (take -> took/taken, sleep -> slept/slept, bring -> brought/brought).
+*   The sources discuss **regular verbs** as those where the past simple and past participle are formed by adding '-ed'.
+Examples of regular verbs given include 'clean', 'live', 'paint', and 'study'.
+They contrast this with irregular patterns where '-ed' does not work.
+*   The verb 'work' is not listed among the irregular verbs in the sources.
+Instead, an exercise in the sources asks for the past simple/past participle of 'work', and the answer key confirms it is 'worked' for both past simple and past participle.
+This form ('worked') follows the regular '-ed' pattern.

+Therefore, while 'take', 'sleep', and 'bring' are presented as irregular verbs in the sources, 'work' is presented as a regular verb.
 {{< /border >}}

 5. I am going to the shops in a little while.’
 The tense marker here is: